 The City, at the request of its four largest resorts, assisted in forming a Tourism Business Improvement District ("TBID") which went into effect January 1, 2010.
 The four TBID hotels collect a \$3 fee per rented room night, with the proceeds accumulated to collectively promote and market Dana Point as an overnight destination.
-In Spring 2010, a contract was awarded to a marketing consultant to formulate a plan to market Dana Point, and to assist in the development and launch of the plan.
-During the time that the plan has been in development, the TBID was afforded time to amass funds necessary for launch of the new brand marketing along with creation of enhanced and new events in Dana Point.
-As of June 30, 2011 the TBID has on-hand \$1.05 million.
+A contract was awarded to a marketing consultant to formulate a plan to market Dana Point, and to assist in the development and launch of the plan.
+The TBID has amassed funds necessary to launch the new brand marketing along with creation of enhanced and new events in Dana Point.
+As of June 30, 2012 the TBID has on-hand \$1.7 million.
 Such brand development actions are increasingly important in order for the City's hotels to maintain (or increase) market share as new competing properties open along the Southern California coast.
 A vibrant hotel community is critical to create a thriving environment for the other tourism-related businesses in the City.

-Work was undertaken on several infrastructure improvements during fiscal 2011.
-The City spent \$1.5 million on residential roadway resurfacing and improvements and \$650,000 on arterial roadway resurfacing and slurry seal activities.
-There were also a number of smaller projects undertaken in fiscal 2011 to install, upgrade or repair various street, sidewalk, storm drain and park facilities.
+Work was undertaken on several infrastructure improvements during fiscal 2012.
+The City spent a total of \$3.0 million on arterial and residential roadway resurfacing and improvements.
+There were also a number of smaller projects undertaken in fiscal 2012 to install, upgrade or repair various street, sidewalk, storm drain and park facilities, in addition to constructing a new fountain in La Plaza Park.

-A number of other initiatives were undertaken in fiscal 2011:
+A number of other initiatives were undertaken in fiscal 2012: